 Large Commodity Traders That Do Not Trade Green Coffee

-For a number of reasons, big names such as Glencore, Trafigura, Mercuria, Wilmar, Noble Group, Cargill, ADM, and Bunge do not participate in the physical green coffee trading markets.
+For several reasons, big names such as Glencore, Trafigura, Mercuria, Wilmar, Noble Group, Cargill, ADM, and Bunge do not participate in the physical green coffee trading markets.

 Coffee is a tricky commodity with volatile pricing and quality and relatively limited volume.